johnkomba/phase1-project/README.md

 Build enough code to get some API data.
 Continue building features one by one.
 ## JSON Server Instructions (Optional)
-If using json-server, a template is provided to generate backend code.
+If using json-server, a template is provided to generate backend code link = https://github.com/learn-co-curriculum/json-server-template
 Alternatively, create a db.json file with your desired structure.
 Run json-server --watch db.json to start the server.
 Consult the json-server docs for more information.